llelkin/gettingandcleaningdata/codebook.md

 The goal was to create a tidy dataset grouped by subject and activity summarizing the average of each of mean and standard deviation variable.

 ## DATA FILES NEEDED IN WORKING DIRECTORY:
-- 'features_info.txt'     -Information about the variables used
+- 'features_info.txt'     - Information about the variables used
-- 'features.txt'          -A 561-feature vector with time and frequency domain variables.
+- 'features.txt'          - A 561-feature vector with time and frequency domain variables.
 561 variables in X datasets).
-- 'activity_labels.txt'   -Links the class labels with their activity name.
+- 'activity_labels.txt'   - Links the class labels with their activity name.
-- 'train/X_train.txt'     -Training set.(Accelerometer and Gyroscope Data with 561 Variables)
+- 'train/X_train.txt'     - Training set.(Accelerometer and Gyroscope Data with 561 Variables)
-- 'test/X_test.txt'       -Test set.
+- 'test/X_test.txt'       - Test set.
 (Accelerometer and Gyroscope Data with 561 Variables)
-- 'train/y_train.txt'     -Training row labels.
+- 'train/y_train.txt'     - Training row labels.
-- 'test/y_test.txt'       -Test row labels.
+- 'test/y_test.txt'       - Test row labels.
-- 'subject_train.txt'     -Subject identifiers in training dataset
+- 'subject_train.txt'     - Subject identifiers in training dataset
-- 'subject_test.txt'      -Subject identifiers in test dataset
+- 'subject_test.txt'      - Subject identifiers in test dataset

 ## METHODOLOGY FOR CREATING TIDY DATASET:
 -	The code first checks for packages that are needed for the analysis
    - If packages aren’t installed then they are installed;
    -	If packages are installed, they are loaded

 -	Datasets listed above are loaded into R.
    -	Some columns are renamed on load:
      -	Column names in featuers.txt are given name “FeatureCode” and “Feature”  (FeatureCode is Column; Feature is name of each of the 561 variables in the x datasets.
 See variables).
      -	Column names in activity_labels.text are given name “ActivityCode” and “Activity”  (Activity is name of activity that matches a specific “Activity Code” used in the x datasets.
 See variables).
      -	Column name in y_train and y_test is labeled “ActivityCode” –this code matches Activity Code in activity_labels.text.
 It will be used to join activity names with codes in x dataset.
      -	Column name in s_train and s_test is labeled “Subject” –since these are subject identifiers.

 -	Datasets created are as follows:
   -	features = features.txt